sumant28/triangle-challenge/README.md

-This is simple java program to get the triangle type when three sides of the triangle are given as input.
+This is a java program to get the triangle type (like EQUILATERAL, ISOSCELES, or SCALENE) when three sides of the triangle are given as input.

 getTriangleType(double sideA, double sideB, double sideC) - function gives the type of a single triangle, when all the three sides are provided to the function